Metrological detection of entanglement generated by non-Gaussian operations: Acknowledgements

 \section{Acknowledgements}

-This received funding from the ANR JCJC project NoRdiC (ANR-21-CE47-0005), the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 899587, and the QuantERA II project SPARQL that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
-It was carried out during the tenure of an ERCIM ‘Alain Bensoussan’ Fellowship Programme.
-M.G. acknowledges funding by the Generalitat Valenciana (CDEIGENT/2021/014).
+This work received funding from the ANR JCJC project NoRdiC (ANR-21-CE47-0005), the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 899587, and the QuantERA II project SPARQL that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+This work was also funded by MCIN/AEI/10.13039/501100011033 and the European Union “NextGenerationEU” PRTR fund [RYC2021-031094-I], by the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call - QUANTUM SPAIN project, by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda, and by the CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies (PTI-QTEP+). \DBR{This work was supported in part by the Valencian Government grant with reference number CIAICO/2021/184.} It was carried out during the tenure of an ERCIM ‘Alain Bensoussan’ Fellowship Programme.